Clement Zablocki

-Clement John Zablocki (November 18, 1912 – December 3, 1983) was a Polish American politician from Milwaukee, Wisconsin.
+Clement John Zablocki (November 18, 1912 – December 3, 1983) was an American politician from Milwaukee, Wisconsin.
 He was one of Wisconsin's longest-serving members of the U.S. House of Representatives, representing Wisconsin's 4th congressional district for 18 terms, from 1949 until his death in 1983.

 A liberal Democrat, he built his reputation in foreign policy by taking strong anti-communist positions and supporting the Vietnam War.
 He was a sponsor of the original Gulf of Tonkin Resolution which launched the American intervention, but near the end of the war he was a driving force for the War Powers Resolution, which sought to put restraints on the war-making powers of future presidents.
 He rose to become chair of the House Foreign Affairs Committee for the last seven years of his career.

 Early life and education

 Clement Zablocki was born, raised, and lived most of his life in Milwaukee, Wisconsin.
 The son of Polish immigrants, he grew up speaking both Polish and English in Milwaukee's flourishing Polish American community.
 He attended St. Vincent's Catholic Parochial School and then graduated from Marquette University High School.
 He took lessons as an organist from age 10, and earned money for college by performing at church services and directing the church choir.
 He also worked as a department store clerk.
 He went on to attend Milwaukee's Marquette University, where he earned his Ph.B. in 1936.
 After graduating, he continued his work as a musician, and supplemented his income by teaching English and citizenship test preparation courses for Polish immigrants.